 While this may sound terribly cynical, prof. Manin points out that there are compelling reasons for the parties to adopt this approach.
 One is the rise of electronic media, and especially television, which made it possible for party leaders to communicate directly with voters, and made their personalities the focus of the voters’ attention.
 The other is the increased complexity and unforeseeability of the environment in which governments operate, which makes would-be governors reluctant to commit to policies which they might then have to abandon in the face of changed circumstances ― and arguably also makes it more rational for voters to judge their would-be leaders on their decision-making skills than on specific policies.

 Canadian politics, at the federal level anyway (my paper did not look at the provinces, though I suspect there is little reason to think that things are much different there), fits this analysis.
-In the article, I rely descriptions of the Conservatives’ and the NDP’s campaigns, and that of the “campaign in the media,” in a collection of essays about the 2011 election, which illustrate these trends marvellously.
-Television coverage, focusing largely on party leaders’ tours through the country, shown mostly as a series of speeches to cheering supports, was central to the campaign ― as it was to every campaign since the 1970s.
+In the article, I rely on descriptions of the Conservatives’ and the NDP’s campaigns and that of the “campaign in the media” in a collection of essays about the 2011 election, which illustrate these trends marvellously.
+Television coverage, focusing largely on party leaders’ tours through the country, shown mostly as a series of speeches to cheering supporters, was central to the campaign ― as it was to every campaign since the 1970s.
 Substantive policy issues were mostly absent.
-The two successful (in different ways, of course) campaigns played up the personalities of their Stephen Harper and Jack Layton, respectively, and their leadership qualities.
+The two successful (in different ways, of course) campaigns played up the personalities of Stephen Harper and Jack Layton, respectively, and their leadership qualities.
 They also, tellingly, attacked the personalities of their opponents much more than their proposed policies.
 Admittedly, it is difficult to attack the policies of a politician who is not proposing any.
 But that’s the point.
 Policy does not matter.

-Now even, beginning in the 1970s, parties were abandoning the field of policy ― they stopped being what Pierre Trudeau claimed he wanted them to be, “supermarkets of ideas” ― other entities came to fill the void.
-The supermarkets were replaced by variety of boutique suppliers: NGOs, think tanks, unions, and more recently social movements.
+Now, even as, beginning in the 1970s, parties were abandoning the field of policy ― they stopped being what Pierre Trudeau claimed he wanted them to be, “supermarkets of ideas” ― other entities came to fill the void.
+The supermarkets were replaced by a variety of boutique suppliers: NGOs, think tanks, unions, and more recently social movements.
 For many citizens who care about ideas, these means of participating in public life are thus more effective, more meaningful, than membership in a political party.
 Indeed, these entities may be the only force injecting a debate about ideas, which parties would rather avoid, into politics.
 Yet come election time, they are treated as “third parties,” and silenced by rules that seek to make political parties the central if not the only participants in pre-electoral debate.
 Besides, as an empirical matter, rules restricting third-party participation seem to affect unions and social movements (such as students in Québec) much more than corporations (which are typically uninterested in participating in electoral politics), belying the concern about money skewing political competition in favour of the wealthy.